 Whether due to age or illness, the time will come when difficult decisions about your pet’s end of life care must be made.
 In the event that a pet needs to be euthanized, we provide a warm and comforting Rainbow Room with soothing lighting and seating for clients and their families.
 Feel free to stay as long as you need to say your goodbyes, and then return to your car via our discreet exit.

 Scheduling the procedure: Please contact us to help determine if euthanasia is the right option for your pet.
 This may involve a consultation with your pet’s doctor.
 If your pet has not been seen recently, then an examination may be needed to help determine this.

 Paperwork: Our receptionists will come into the room and help determine your wishes for your pet’s remains, complete forms, and take care of charges before the procedure is started.
 This allows you to focus on your pet throughout the procedure, and afterward you can leave without having to return to the desk in the lobby.

 Twilight: When you are ready, the process starts with an injection that will be given in the region over the shoulders.
 This is a combination of a sedation to help your pet relax and a pain medication to help relieve your pet of any pain it may be feeling.
 This can take 5 to 15 minutes depending on the individual pet.
 After this has taken effect, your pet will be very relaxed and in a “twilight” but still conscious and know you are there.

 IV Catheter: Once your pet is relaxed, one of our technicians will place an intravenous (IV) catheter in a convenient area on one of your pet’s legs.
 An IV catheter ensures that the doctor will be able to administer the final injection effectively.

-When you are ready, the doctor will come in and give your pet an injection into the vein catheter.
-This is a medication that makes your pet fall asleep, but is an overdose that stops its heart and helps it pass peacefully.
+Euthanasia: When you are ready, the doctor will come in and give your pet an injection into the IV catheter.
+This is a medication that makes your pet first fall asleep, but is an overdose of anesthetic agent that stops its heart and helps them pass peacefully.